aptech/docs/docs/CR-xlsReadM.rst

 ::

-    //Using the 'file' variable created in the previous example
+    // Using the 'file' variable created in the previous example
-    //Pass in '1' as the third input, to specify the first sheet x = xlsReadM(file, "A2:A10", 1);
+    // Pass in '1' as the third input, to specify the first sheet x = xlsReadM(file, "A2:A10", 1);

 Remarks